+Let me begin, then, with our monetary policy response.
 The combination of this severe housing contraction and the steep national recession is not a coincidence.
 During the boom years leading up to this debacle, housing finance became intertwined with broader financial and economic developments.
 Rising property values supported more consumer spending, banking profits, and more lending of all kinds.
 When this growth cycle began to unwind, and spin in the other direction, mortgage-related losses eroded the capital of many financial institutions and cut deeply into the wealth of many homeowners.
 These problems led financial institutions to reduce lending to consumers and businesses, and induced consumers to curtail their spending.
 Weakness in the housing markets restrained the broader economy which, in turn, further weakened the housing markets.

 When economic activity weakens, the FOMC typically lowers its short-term policy target, known as the federal funds rate, and this time was no exception.
 As the outlook for the economy deteriorated, the FOMC repeatedly cut the federal funds rate target, and it now stands at essentially zero.

 This recession has been far from a typical one, however.
-Many financial markets seized up, crippling the flow of credit to many parts of the economy, including such important Main Street activities as housing finance, auto loans, and even student loans.
-Federal Reserve officials knew that we had to do more than rely on interest rate actions alone.
+Many financial markets seized up, crippling the flow of credit to many parts of the economy, including such important Main Street activities as housing finance, auto loans and even student loans.
+Federal Reserve officials knew that we had to do more than rely on interest-rate actions alone.
 Beginning in the spring of 2008, we designed a number of new lending programs and facilities to get credit flowing once again to these important financial markets.
 Our objective was to help thaw a broad range of financial markets and steer the wider economy away from a cliff.

 We have also taken unprecedented steps in how we conduct monetary policy.
 For instance, we have been purchasing mortgage-backed securities issued by the government-sponsored enterprises Freddie Mac, Fannie Mae, and Ginnie Mae.
 Our strategy has been to reduce the cost and increase the availability of credit for home purchases, which we expected would support housing and financial markets more generally.
 We are now well into this program, which will culminate in the purchase of $1.25 trillion in agency mortgage-backed securities by next spring.
 Today, mortgage rates stand more than a full percentage point lower than they were one year ago.

 Fortunately, we have seen some recent progress in the housing sector.
 Housing prices and sales levels have begun to stabilize, and in the first half of the year, refinancing was up by more than 150 percent, which has lowered the debt burden of many homeowners.
-Of course, the Administration and Congress also had a strong hand in helping to stabilize real estate markets—most notably with the first-time homebuyer tax credit.
+Of course, the Administration and Congress also had a strong hand in helping to stabilize real estate markets–most notably with the first-time home-buyer tax credit.
 The combined efforts of these initiatives seem to be working.
 Three out of five home sales are now to first-time buyers, compared with one in five in a typical market.
-But this also illustrates that many move-up home purchasers are still sitting on the sidelines, so there is a long way to go before anyone can breathe a sigh of relief.
+But this also illustrates for me that many move-up home purchasers are still sitting on the sidelines, so there is a long way to go before anyone can breathe a sigh of relief.

 At this point, monetary policy can most effectively support the housing sector by fostering stronger growth in the broader economy, which would lead to more stable property values, increased consumer confidence, and lower unemployment.
 Economic conditions have certainly improved since the beginning of this year, but resource utilization levels still remain low, bank lending is restrained, and credit terms are tight.
 I expect our recovery to be a gradual and bumpy one.